 Disclosure: I received the Cricut Maker and other related tools as free gifts for my honest review after trying the products.
 I only endorse products that I would sincerely recommend to my own friends and family.
 Some of the helpful resources are affiliate links.
 Full disclosure here.

-As a long time designer, DIY blogger and first time Cricut Maker user, 3 things really stands out for me about this machine:
+As a long time designer, DIY blogger and first time Cricut Maker user, 3 things really stand out for me about this machine:

 1. It’s a great quality machine with many beautifully designed details.

 From the heavy duty professional grade cutting blades to the little compartments that keep your tools organized, you can see the great care that went into the creation of this smart cutting machine.

 The Cricut Maker is the only home cutting machine that can cut hundreds of materials quickly and accurately, from delicate fabric and paper to 2.4 mm (3/32”) balsa wood, mat board, and leather.

 2. The Cricut Maker is beginner friendly and really easy to use

 I am one of those who is always intimidated by a new machine or gadget.
 The Cricut Maker proves to be incredibly easy for a total newbie like me.
 I made my first project easily in less than 1 hour!

 If a total beginner like me can do it, so can you!

 3. There is a great community with tons of inspirational projects ready to make with just a few clicks.